David Koch (television presenter): Other activities

+Philanthropy

+Koch is a patron of Youth Off The Streets' Koch Centre For Youth and Learning in Sydney's Macquarie Fields, which opened in 2011.

+He has also been involved with the Channel Seven Perth Telethon, an annual event raising money for charities, including the Perth Children's Hospital and Melbourne's Good Friday Appeal, raising money for the Royal Children's Hospital.
+Koch has been involved in 13 consecutive Good Friday Appeal fundraisers.

 Through a Sunrise campaign and his involvement in ShareLife, Koch influenced the federal government to establish a national authority (the Organ & Tissue Authority) to oversee Australia's organ transplant system.
 Previously Australia had the highest level of registered organ donors per head of population in the world but one of the lowest transplant rates.
 The new national authority aims to bring Australian transplant rates up to world's best practice.
 Koch was Chairman of the 'Organ and Tissue Authority Advisory Council' but resigned on-air, during a Sunrise broadcast on 27 May 2015, in protest over a government review of organ donation.
 Assistant Health Minister Fiona Nash had failed to advise him about the review.

-Koch also played the voice of the "Australian Newsreader" in the 2009 DreamWorks film, Monsters vs. Aliens.